 The day your trip starts you need to arrive at out shop at 210 Merlin Rd, Merlin Oregon at 10 AM.
 If you are driving head west off Interstate 5 at exit 61.
 At our office you will transfer your clothing for the trip into a supplied dry bag for the entirety of the float.
 Your vehicle will be parked inside the locked gate at our facility until you return.
 At the conclusion of the trip a van will pick you up at the takeout and return you to our storefront in Merlin.
 If you plan on driving to the coast after your trip it will be more convenient for you if your vehicle is shuttled from our facility to the rafting takeout at Foster Bar.
 There is a small fee associated with this so call for details.
 For additional travel information please refer to the travel information page for flight and hotel details.

 Day 2.
 The second day of the Rogue River Trail has 14.7 miles making it the longest day of the trip.
-Many people opt to ride a raft for the first couple miles.
-If you choose to hike the entire day the first half-mile is a very strenuous climb up and out of the lodge.
-A highlight of the second day on the trail is the stop at Zane Grey’s historical cabin where you can take the weight off your feet and relax in the sun while your gatorade is refilled from the raft.
+Many people opt to ride a raft for the first couple miles to avoid the steep hike out of the lodge.
 Today the trail often retreats back into beautiful tributary canyons, but not at the expense of plenty of spectacular river views.
 The final mile of the day is on a dirt road leading into the second nights stay at Marial lodge.
 Tired hikers will often opt to ride the raft around this last section.

 Day 4: The final push out.
 This is the shortest day of the trip at about 7 miles but has the largest single climb of the trip.
 At the end of the hike the group will walk the extra 1/2 mile to foster bar where we meet the raft and the shuttle van back to our shop in Merlin.